bima0302/microblogging-use-case/README.md

 # Microblogging Use Case
-My personal data engineer project of make a microblogging like twitter.
+My personal data engineer project to make a microblogging like twitter.

 ## Database Design for Microblogging Use-Case:
 1. Imagine your team will make a microblogging like twitter.
 People can tweet, reply, like,